fangwei123456/spikingjelly/docs/source/tutorials/en/ann2snn.rst

     #. :doc:`Legacy pre-Recipe Converter API <../../legacy_tutorials/en/ann2snn_converter_legacy>`, which used ``Converter(mode=..., dataloader=...)`` and ``convert_to_spiking_neurons(model)``.
     #.
 Current Recipe API, documented on this page: ``RateCodingRecipe`` or ``TransformerSpikeEquivalentRecipe`` defines the algorithm, and ``Converter.convert(model)`` executes it.

 This tutorial focuses on ``spikingjelly.activation_based.ann2snn``.
-It shows how to convert a trained feedforward ANN to an SNN with the current Recipe API and simulate the converted model in SpikingJelly.
+It shows how to convert a trained feedforward ANN to an SNN using the Recipe API and simulate the result.

 ANN2SNN API references are available `here <https://spikingjelly.readthedocs.io/zh_CN/latest/spikingjelly.activation_based.ann2snn.html>`_.